dgbenner/polymarket-scanner/README.md

 # Polymarket Scanner

-A real-time web application for monitoring large bets and trading activity on Polymarket prediction markets.
+A real-time web application for monitoring large bets and trading activity on polymarket prediction markets.

 ## About

-This project displays live data from Polymarket, showing significant bets across various prediction markets including politics, sports, and current events.
+This project displays live data from polymarket, showing significant bets across various prediction markets including politics, sports, and current events.

 ## Features